 If you suspect your home might have excessive lead levels, you can reduce the exposure to your family by following these guidelines:

 Do not try to remove lead yourself.
 Only a trained lead contractor should do so.
-To find one, contact your local environment or health department.
-Call 1-800-424-LEAD or go to www.epa.gov/lead for address and phone information.
+To find one, contact your local environmental or health department.
+Call 1-800-424-LEAD or go to www.epa.gov/lead for contact information.
 Do-it-yourself kits are not recommended.